metamaden/metamaden.github.io/index.md

 ### Work interests

 I'm generally interested in opportunities to do reproducible research tackling high-impact problems in data science, computation, and biomedicine.
-I excel at open cross-disciplinary collaborations developing open-access software, including a Bioconductor library (e.g. [recountmethylation](https://www.bioconductor.org/packages/devel/bioc/html/recountmethylation.html)) and other utilities for  research (e.g. [methyPre](https://github.com/metamaden/cgmappeR) and [cgmappeR](https://github.com/metamaden/cgmappeR)) and education (e.g. [montyhall](https://github.com/metamaden/montyhall)).
+I excel at open cross-disciplinary collaborations developing open-access software, including a Bioconductor libraries (e.g. [recountmethylation](https://www.bioconductor.org/packages/devel/bioc/html/recountmethylation.html)) and utilities for  research (e.g. [methyPre](https://github.com/metamaden/cgmappeR) and [cgmappeR](https://github.com/metamaden/cgmappeR)) and education (e.g. [montyhall](https://github.com/metamaden/montyhall)).

 Whether you have an interesting computational problem in genomics, want to improve reproducibility and data access in science, or want to discuss pursuing a bioinformatics career, feel free to reach out!